jkpaulin/gnn_cfd_surrogate_demo/README.md

 ## Motivation

-This project reflects my interest in **bringing machine learning to bear on physical systems**—especially in areas like simulation acceleration, surrogate modeling, and closed-loop optimization.
+This project reflects my interest in **bringing machine learning to bear on physical systems** - especially in areas like simulation acceleration, surrogate modeling, and closed-loop optimization.
 It draws inspiration from work at leading scientific AI/ML companies, and showcases what can be done at small scale with suitable integration of classical and modern techniques.

 ## Future Directions